 Persistent debt on a loan can have dire financial repercussions.
 At the end of the day, failing to pay off your secured or unsecured loan debt won't just cost you more money in the long run due to increased interest, but it will also seriously damage your credit score.
 Prospective lenders will always check your credit report if you make an application for a credit card or loan, so if you decide to apply for more credit in the future, you could find that your credit score is too low to be approved.

 If you miss a loan repayment or a default notice is issued on your account, it is visible for lenders when they check your credit record.
-If this happens, it will be much harder to obtain financial products in the future.
+If this happens, and you're unable to remove a CCJ from your credit file, it will continue to impact your ability to get approved credit in the future.
 For example, getting another loan may become out of the question, and you may only be offered a credit card with a very high interest rate or very low credit limit.
 It could even make it harder to get insurance with monthly payments or contracts like a mobile phone deal or broadband deal.

 Debt consolidation loans could help you get out of debt more quickly if you're struggling to repay your loan and you have tried all of the other options - for example approaching the lender to get their agreement to a repayment holiday or budgeting more effectively.